AtSourav/Beta-VAE-on-MNIST/README.md

-# CatsnDogs_VAE
+# Beta-VAE-on-MNIST

-Building and training a VAE on our CatsnDogs dataset to generate new images.
+Building and training a beta VAE on the MNIST dataset and comparing the effect of different beta values.